 Sometimes it’s obvious.
 We can grow food in UK farms or eat fish landed by the UK fleet.
 For other products, there may be a complex mix of where the raw materials come from, where R&D takes place and the design and manufacturing locations.

 Are the input materials of UK origin?

-- YouK scores UK inputs very highly for products such as food or car engines, but less so when the input is a smaller part of the finished goods, for example, leather in shoes.
+YouK scores UK inputs very highly for products such as food or car engines, but less so when the input is a smaller, lower value part of the finished goods, for example, leather in shoes.

 Design is a key component of many modern products, and it can come in a number of forms such as creative design, research & development or innovation.

-- YouK scores design highly whenever there a company employs numerous highly paid and specifically skilled people in the UK.
+YouK scores design highly whenever there a company employs numerous highly paid and specifically skilled people within the United Kingdom.
 For example, over-the-counter products made by pharmaceutical companies with extensive R&D facilities in the UK, or design houses producing high fashion clothes or shoes.

 The manufacturing location of a product is the most obvious component of the YouK scoring system.

-- YouK scores the quality and extent of manufacture.
-This ranges from basic assembly of parts made elsewhere to products being wholly made in the UK.
+YouK scores the quality and extent of manufacture.
+This ranges from the basic assembly of parts made elsewhere to products being made entirely in the UK.

 YouK makes it easy to find brands producing goods locally.
 Interested in finding out more about how using YouK supports the local economy and the environment?
 Read more articles in our Economy, Sustainability and Localisation categories.